ParallelMaths/parallel/pages/7-01-parallelogram.md

 This means that a = 6 and b = 8 or a = 8 and b = 6.

-We know that b + 1 is factor of 18 from the middle column, so b = 8.
+We know that b + 1 is factor of 18 from the middle column, so `b = 8`.

-We also know that a x 5 is a factor of 90 from the 1st column, so a = 6.
+We also know that a x 5 is a factor of 90 from the 1st column, so `a = 6`.

 And the rest is easy.
 :::